josiejia/streamlitapp/README.md

 **Query 2:** Filter patients by age and gender, analyze lifestyle factors like smoking, diet, obesity etc. Plots distributions.

 **Query 3:** Show prevalence of symptoms like fatigue, weight loss, across cancer stages via interactive pie chart.

+**Landing Page:** Introduces dataset and app.
+Provides navigation options.

+st.header('Welcome to the Cancer Patient Analysis App') st.write('This app allows you to explore and analyze data on 1000 hypothetical cancer patients.
+Use the sidebar to navigate between different pages.')

+st.subheader('About the data')
+st.write('The dataset contains synthetic data on patient demographics, lifestyle factors, symptoms, and cancer stage.
+It was randomly generated for this demonstrative app.')

+st.subheader('App features')
+st.write('Query 1 - Analyze external factors like pollution and work hazards') st.write('Query 2 - Filter data and visualize lifestyle factors') st.write('Query 3 - Explore prevalence of symptoms across cancer stages')